 Following the accident, officers tested Russell’s blood alcohol level, which at 0.17 was more than double Florida’s legal limit.

-“This is a truly tragic case that isn’t going to have a happy ending for anyone,” said attorney Joe and Martin of South Carolina law firm“It serves to highlight that just because someone is homeless, it doesn’t mean that they’re not loved, or that their life doesn’t matter.
+“This is a truly tragic case that isn’t going to have a happy ending for anyone,” said John Bales Attorneys of Florida law firm“It serves to highlight that just because someone is homeless, it doesn’t mean that they’re not loved, or that their life doesn’t matter.
 The families of both these young men had their world’s destroyed as a result of Ms. Russel’s actions and would have far preferred to know that their children were still in the world rather than have the cold comfort the money offers.
 Hopefully, people will hear about this case and that it will serve as a reminder of the dangers of getting behind the wheel after they’ve been drinking.”

-If an immediate family member you loved was killed as the result of someone else driving while under the influence of alcohol, you owe it to their memory to book a consultation appointment with a good personal injury lawyer and explore the possibility of persuing the case through the civil court system.
+If an immediate family member you loved was killed as the result of someone else driving while under the influence of alcohol, you owe it to their memory to book a consultation appointment with John Bales personal injury lawyer and explore the possibility of persuing the case through the civil court system.

 When energy-efficiency engineer Phani Guthula went to work at the Rodin Museum, a part of the Museum of Art, in 2012 he expected it to be just another normal work day.
 Things changed rapidly when he was inspecting the light fixtures in the attic and fell through the museum’s unsecured glass attic floor.
 He tumbled 38 feet before landing.